snootched/cb-lcars/README.md

 ### What can it do...

 Being based on custom button-card templates, the sky isn't even the limit.
-With tweaks on this variable, or that variable you can have completely different looks on these controls.
-The idea is to have a base template and offer simple templates layered on top to change it up.
+With tweaks to this variable, or that variable you can have completely different looks on these controls with minimal amount of coding.
+The idea was to have base template(s) to do the heavy lifting, and offer simple templates layered on top to to achieve the various components more easily.

 In no particular order:

 - Highly customizable settings for:
    - default colors / per-instance colors
-   - colors based on state
+   - colors based on entity state
    - font sizes/weights
    - text positions
-   - full icon control
+   - full icon customization
-   - automatic gradient calculations
+   - gradients for sliders with automatice step and shade calculations
    - really too much to list - you can customize just about anything you like
 - Matching control colors to the light entity (buttons, sliders, gradients, etc.)
 - Additional 'flare' such as animating button presses, blinking buttons
+- Versatile 'grid' control that is used to create many other controls.
+Used in:
+  - button panels/groups
+  - gauges (the percent markers, tick marks, etc.)
+  - sliders
-- Versatile 'grid' control: auto-calculate card/grid sizes, cells, gauges etc.
+  - can auto-calculate card/grid sizes, number of cells, etc.
 - Automatic 'random' button labels in LCARS style (hex numbers)
-- Optional: invocation of [lovelace-hue-like-light-card](https://github.com/Gh61/lovelace-hue-like-light-card) for light and scene controls
+- Optional: invocation of [lovelace-hue-like-light-card](https://github.com/Gh61/lovelace-hue-like-light-card) popups for light and scene controls

 ---